susutae/Mesh_User_Interface/USER_INTERFACE_GUIDE.md

 - **Download Offline** exports the current offline package.
 - **Save View** saves the current view in the browser.
 - **Load Saved** restores the saved browser view.
+- A plain uploaded image is an offline snapshot and does not contain geographic coordinates by itself.
+- Use three-point calibration to associate image points with map coordinates when nodes must align with an offline image.
+- A calibrated `.agilmap` package preserves the image and its calibration/bounds metadata for true offline positioning.

 ### Link Margin